-- 3.6 There is no requirement to set out the programme for future work on any SPDs, on Walsall's SCI, nor on the Authority's Monitoring Report. - 3.7 This LDS has to be primarily concerned with the programme of work on the DPDs currently in preparation, i.e. on Site Allocation and on Walsall Town Centre.
-And the major commitment involved in commencing the review of the Black Country Core Strategy.
+3.7 This LDS has to be primarily concerned with the programme of work on the DPDs currently in preparation, and the major commitment involved in commencing the review of the Black Country Core Strategy/ the Black Country Plan.
 This is as far as it seems appropriate to take matters in this LDS; future reviews of the LDS will roll things forward.
-If further LDDS are required as a result of the Core Strategy review or because of other changes, they will be set out in a future revision of the LDS.
+If further LDDS are required as a result of the Black Country Plan or because of other changes, they will be set out in a future revision of the LDS.